 2. How can the data protection officer be reached?

-3. For what purpose do we process your data during the application process and on what legal basis?
+3. For what purpose do we process data of candidates and on what legal basis?

-a) Information regarding online applications using one of the websites of KPMG
+a) Information regarding online applications using one of the KPMG websites (KPMG application tool)

-To apply via one of the KPMG websites, applicants must register using the KPMG application tool and set up a personal user account.
-This requires personal data such as your name, contact details, as well as voluntary information such as date of birth and professional career, to complete the registration/login process and administration of the individual user account.
+To apply via one of the KPMG websites, candidates must register using the KPMG application tool and set up a personal user account.
+This requires information such as surname, first name, email address and place of residence, to complete the registration/login process and administration of the individual user account.

 b) General data protection policy for the application process at KPMG

 The following types of personal data must be provided during the KPMG application process:

 - Personal data (e.g. name, email, other contact details)

 - Data on education and professional training (e.g. school, university, leaving certificates, previous employers, work certificates/references, further education, if applicable)